-The major requires 19 credits of professional courses, which include natural resource conservation, seminar in natural resources (NRS 200), introductory ecology (BIO 262), resource economics (EEC 105), introductory soil science, and conservation biology.
-As part of the basic science requirements (22-23 credits), wildlife majors must complete eight credits in introductory biological sciences (BIO 101/103 & 102/104); eight credits of introductory and organic chemistry (CHM 103/105 & 124/126); three credits introductory calculus (MTH 131); and four credits of introductory statistics (STA 308 or 409).
-Required concentration courses (23-25 credits) include three credits in the principles of wildlife ecology and management; three credits in wildlife field techniques; four credits in field botany and taxonomy; four credits in wetland wildlife or nongame and endangered species management; and 9-11 credits from an approved list of concentration courses that may include, for example, field ornithology, mammalogys, vertebrate biology, herpetology, animal behavior and wildlife biometrics.
+The major requires professional courses (19 credits) including natural resource conservation (NRS 100), a seminar in natural resources (NRS 200), introductory ecology (BIO 262), resource economics (EEC 105), introductory soil science (NRS 212), and conservation biology (NRS 223).
+Basic science requirements (23 credits) include eight credits of introductory biological sciences (BIO 101/103 & 102/104); eight credits of introductory and organic chemistry (CHM 103/105 & 124/126); three credits introductory calculus (MTH 131); and four credits of introductory statistics (STA 308 or 409).
+Required concentration courses (23-25 credits) include principles of wildlife ecology and management (3 credits); wildlife field techniques (3 credits); field botany and taxonomy (4 credits); wetland wildlife or nongame and endangered species management (4 credits); and 9-11 additional credits from an approved list of concentration courses that may include either field ornithology, mammalogy, vertebrate biology, herpetology, animal behavior or wildlife biometrics.
 Supporting electives (24-26 credits) must be selected from the approved list or from concentration electives or from other 300- or 400- level natural resources science courses.
-Students may complete specific course work to apply to become a certified wildlife biologist, which includes the following upper-division course work in their supporting electives: at least one credit in botany; six credits in zoology; six credits in resources policy or administration, environmental law, or land use planning; and six credits in communications.
+Students may complete specific course work to apply to become a certified wildlife biologist that includes the following supporting electives: three credits in botany; six credits in zoology; six credits in resources policy; and six credits in communications.
 Up to 12 credits of experiential learning courses may be taken toward satisfying concentration (letter grade courses only) and supporting elective requirements (letter or S/U courses).
 Concentration and supporting elective courses must total at least 49 credits.
 At least 12 credits of natural resources science courses must be completed in concentration and at least 6 more in supporting electives.
 A total of 120 credits is required for graduation.

 Minors in Natural Resources Science